mikkohei13/Loxpyt/readme.md

 # Todo

+- Saving annotations
+  - problem with hashes
+  - generate unique id. needs to be tied to annotation session, if want to edit on ui
+  - get segment data
+    - show the data on ui
+    - save parent segment id to annotation
 - Size of spectrograms?
 All should be exactly the same. grayscale?
 - Backup mongodb, when? docker-compose down?
 - CHECK Save all segment properties, so that segments can be reconstructed afterwards if needed